Last Updated: June 29, 2020

 - in connection with or during negotiation of any business transfer, merger, financing, acquisition, or dissolution transaction or proceeding involving sale, transfer, divestiture or disclosure of all or a portion of our business or assets to another company.

-- YOUR INFORMATION CHOICES AND CHANGES: You may opt out of receiving promotional emails from us by following the instructions in those emails.
+11. YOUR INFORMATION CHOICES AND CHANGES: You may opt out of receiving promotional emails from us by following the instructions in those emails.
 If you opt out, we may still send you non-promotional emails, such as emails about your accounts or our ongoing business relations.
 You may also send requests about your contact preferences and changes to your information, including requests to opt-out of sharing your personal information with third parties, by emailing email@example.com.
+If you are looking to exercise your consumer rights under the California Consumer Privacy Act (CCPA), please use the form found in Section 12 below; if you are looking to exercise your data subject rights under the General Data Protection Regulation (GDPR), please use the form found in Section 13 below.

 - the right to request a copy of personal information we collected or disclosed for a business purpose in the past 12 months.;